 Update (6/12/22): An aviation historian on Twitter shared an Imperial Airways passenger handout from 1932.
 I think you’ll find it interesting, particularly the section on air sickness.

 Turns out I was only a little off on those galvanized buckets.
-They were called cuspidors, and in this heavily retouched cabin photo of a British De Havilland 66 Hercules airliner, each passenger had his or her own!
+They were called cuspidors, and in this cabin photo of a British De Havilland 66 Hercules airliner, you can see each passenger was supplied with his or her own!